vividmansi/car_crash_analysis/crash_analysis_project/Crash Application.md

 ## Key Files and Their Responsibilities

 - configs/config.yaml
-    - Stores file paths for input datasets and descriptions of the analyses.
+    - **Purpose**: Stores file paths for input datasets and descriptions of the analyses.
 - data/*
     - Contains all the source csv files.
 - results/*